 According to research, falls are the leading cause of fatal and non-fatal injuries for seniors above 65.
 It can result in injuries such as hip fractures, concussions, and broken bones.
 If you have a senior member of your family or you work at a retirement home, you should take steps to ensure that falls and trips are minimized.
-Here are some of the best practices you can implement to keep the senior members of your community safe from fall accidents.
+Here are some of the best practices you can implement to prevent accidents at home and keep the senior members of your community safe from fall accidents.

 1. Clear clutter

 As we grow older and our muscles shrink, our sense of balance deteriorates.
 For this reason, you should keep hallways, corridors, and paths clear of any clutter in case you are housing a senior person.
 Clutter such as phone cords, banana peelings, pet bowls, and electric wires are some of the common causes of trips and falls at home.

 Apart from clearing clutter, you should always ensure that floors are dry and any spills are wiped immediately.
 Slip, trip, and fall accidents are the most common accidents in senior living facilities and are mostly caused by clutter or slippery floors.
 If your elderly parent had a fall accident that you believe resulted from a senior living facility’s negligence, be sure to consult a personal injury attorney like levarlaw.com to help you get compensation.

 3. Improve the lighting systems